-We grant stock options, restricted stock units and restricted stock to officers, employees, directors and consultants under the Company's 2015 Equity Incentive Plan, or the 2015 Plan.
-The 2015 Plan replaced the Company's Amended and Restated Equity Incentive Plan which expired in 2015.
+We grant stock options, restricted stock units and restricted stock to officers, employees, directors and consultants under the Company's 2018 Equity Incentive Plan, or the 2018 Plan.
+The 2018 Plan replaced the 2015 Equity Incentive Plan, or the 2015 Plan.
 We measure compensation cost for all stock-based awards at fair value on date of grant and recognize compensation over the requisite service period.
 The fair value of restricted stock and restricted stock units is determined based on the number of shares granted and the quoted price of our common stock on the date of grant.
 The determination of grant-date fair value for stock option awards is estimated using an option-pricing model, which includes variables such as the expected volatility of our share price, the anticipated exercise behavior of our employees, interest rates, and dividend yields.
 These variables are projected based on our historical data, experience, and other factors.
-Changes in any of these variables could result in material adjustments to the expense recognized for share-based payments.
+Changes in any of these variables could result in significant adjustments to the expense recognized for share-based payments.

 We grant certain stock compensation awards that vest only upon achievement of certain performance conditions.
 If, in our judgment, achievement of those performance conditions is not probable, we do not recognize any compensation cost for those awards.
-As of December 31, 2017, we have outstanding approximately 344,000 stock option awards that contain one or more performance conditions.
-We have estimated that approximately 40,000 of these awards are likely to vest, and have recognized less than \$1,000 of compensation cost related to these specific awards during the year ended December 31, 2017.
-Had we determined that the performance conditions for all of the stock compensation awards were probable of being met, we would have recognized significantly more compensation cost in our December 31, 2017 consolidated statement of operations (loss).
+As of December 31, 2018, we have outstanding approximately 518,000 stock option awards that contain one or more performance conditions.
+Approximately 76,000 of these awards have vested during the year, and we have recognized approximately \$103,000 of compensation cost related to these specific awards during the year ended December 31, 2018.
+Had we determined that the performance conditions for all of the stock compensation awards were probable of being met, we would have recognized significantly more compensation cost in our December 31, 2018 consolidated statement of operations (loss).